Maria Edgeworth: Travels

 In 1798 Richard married Frances Beaufort, daughter of Daniel Augustus Beaufort, who instigated the idea of travelling to England and the European continent.
 Frances, a year younger than Maria, became her lifelong confidante.
 The family travelled first to London in 1800.

-In 1802 the Edgeworths toured the English midlands.
-They then travelled to the continent, first to Brussels and then to Consulate France (during the Peace of Amiens, a brief lull in the Napoleonic Wars).
-They met all the notables, and Maria received a marriage proposal from a Swedish courtier, Count Edelcrantz.
+In 1802 the Edgeworths toured The Midlands.
+They then travelled to Continental France, first to Brussels and then to France (during the Peace of Amiens, a brief lull in the French Revolutionary and Napoleonic Wars).
+They met all the notables, and Maria received a marriage proposal from a Swedish courtier, Abraham Niclas Edelcrantz.
 Her letter on the subject seems very cool, but her stepmother assures us in the Augustus Hare Life and Letters that Maria loved him very much and did not get over the affair quickly.
 They came home to Ireland in 1803 on the eve of the resumption of the wars and Maria returned to writing.
 Tales of Fashionable Life, The Absentee and Ormond are novels of Irish life.
 Edgeworth was an extremely popular author who was compared with her contemporary writers Jane Austen and Sir Walter Scott.
 She initially earned more than them, and used her income to help her siblings.

 On a visit to London in 1813, where she was received as a literary lion, Maria met Lord Byron (whom she disliked) and Humphry Davy.
 She entered into a long correspondence with the ultra-Tory Sir Walter Scott after the publication of Waverley in 1814, in which he gratefully acknowledged her influence, and they formed a lasting friendship.
 She visited him in Scotland at Abbotsford House in 1823, where he took her on a tour of the area.
 The next year, Sir Walter visited Edgeworthstown.
 When passing through the village, one of the party wrote, "We found neither mud hovels nor naked peasantry, but snug cottages and smiles all about".
 A counter view was provided by another visitor who stated that the residents of Edgeworthstown treated Edgeworth with contempt, refusing even to feign politeness.